 McCormick Summer Research Grants

-McCormick Scholars receive a $4,250 summer stipend and may request project funds to cover the cost of materials used in research, or to defray other costs such as travel or services related to data collection.
+McCormick Scholars receive a $4,500 summer grant and may request project funds to cover the cost of materials used in research, or to defray other costs such as travel or services related to data collection.
 These project funds will not exceed $5,000.
-Awarded funds must be expended before May 1 of the year following the summer research.
+Awarded funds must be expended before March 1 of the year following the summer research.
 Because McCormick Scholars receive supporting funds for materials or other research expenses, they are not eligible for UEC Student Research Awards for the same project

 McCormick faculty mentors who supervise and collaborate with a McCormick Scholar receive a stipend of $4,000.